GustavoCorreia10/GustavoCorreia10/README.md

-- 🔭 I’m currently working on: Back-End
+- 🔭 I’m currently working on: Mobile Developer
-- 🌱 I’m currently learning: Kotlin, MongoDB
+- 🌱 I’m currently learning: Kotlin, Jetpack Compose
 - 👯 I’m looking to collaborate: Instituto PROA
-- 🤔 I’m looking for help with: firt job
+- 🤔 I’m looking for help with: Firt Job
-- 💬 Ask me about: coding and tecnologie
+- 💬 Ask me about: Coding and Tecnologie
 - 📫 How to reach me: www.linkedin.com/in/gustavo-correia-572g48s
-- 😄 Pronouns: him his
+- 😄 Pronouns: Him His
 - ⚡ Fun fact: I like to play video game and play soccer